flxa/bxslider-4/readme.md

 2. Create a few posts and assign them to that category
 3. If you wish to hide those posts from the search and main loop I sugest you install a plugin such as [Simply Exclude](http://www.codehooligans.com/projects/wordpress/simply-exclude/) to remove them from the main loop.
 4. Install and activate the plugin
-Include `<?php echo bxslider( 'front-page-slider' ); ?>` in your template by editing the template file and pasting in the code, be sure so change `front-page-slider` to your chosen category.
+5. Include `<?php echo bxslider( 'front-page-slider' ); ?>` in your template by editing the template file and pasting in the code, be sure to change `front-page-slider` to your chosen category, if you leave it as `bxslider( 'front-page-slider' )` it will retrieve all posts.

 E.g. Go to the backend of Wordpress `Appearance / Editor` and edit your templates Header `header.php` file to include the slider on all pages that include `header.php`.